Which plans include this feature?

-For example, differing prices for adults vs children or discounts based on the quantity being booked.
+For example, differing prices for adults vs children or discounts based on the booked quantity.
 You can add up to six details, each with a heading and value, as well as, a call to action.

 Found at the top of your inventory page, just below the hero block, the inventory heading block allows you to add a heading, subheading, and date search form.
-The date search form can be configured by date, date range, or disabled altogether.
+The date search form can be configured by date, date range, or disabled.